-Grading Period and Structure
+Grading Period and Structure Diploma in Recording Arts Program

 Grade reporting periods occur at the end of each academic quarter (each quarter is 12 weeks).

 Students will be evaluated in each module through course exercises, labs, online exams, and written tests.
 Grading details for each course are available in the course syllabus and will be presented/discussed on the first day of each course.
 A typical course will be graded by the following criteria (though percentages may vary from class to class): Practical Attendance 10%, Quizzes, Labs and Projects 40%, Mid-Term Exam and Final Exam 50%.